Pets can offer many benefits for your overall health. Learn what to consider before bringing one home.

 A dog may help you get out into the community more often.
 You can meet people while going for walks or spending time at dog parks.

 Having a pet can increase how much incidental exercise you get each day.
-That’s the kind of movement you do without planning to exercise – like walking your dog, playing with a cat, or cleaning up after your pet.
+That’s the kind of movement you do without necessarily meaning to exercise.
+This could include walking your dog, playing with a cat, or cleaning up after your pet.
 These small, everyday tasks keep you active and support your heart and overall physical health.

 One large Australian study, published in PLOS One, found that people with dogs were less likely to die over a 4-year period than those without pets or with other types of pets.
 This may be thanks to the regular exercise and companionship a dog can offer.